Unholy Death Knight PvP Stat Priority, Gear, and Trinkets (Dragonflight 10.2)

 - Critical Strike

-Versatility is the best stat by far because of the 40% increase from the PvP trinket 2-set bonus.
-This will be described below in the gear section.
-This makes Versatility have the highest contribution to output, while also heavily increasing survivability through healing and damage mitigation.
-No other stat can compete with Versatility in value.
+Versatility is the best stat by far.
+Versatility, in PvP, has the highest contribution to output while also heavily increasing survivability through healing and damage mitigation.
+No other stat can compete with Versatility in value in PvP.

 Critical Strike is purely an output stat and does not do as much for our class as the other stats.
 Unholy Death Knight has no procs or additional effects that occur because of Critical Strikes.
 Therefore, it is our worst stat.

-Unchained Gladiator's Emblem can be an option if you need to play particularly defensive against a comp you have not been able to survive against (probably Rogue/Hunter comps).
-Death Knights scale very well with increased health effects, because their heals are based on a percentage of your maximum health.
+Verdant Gladiator's Emblem can be an option if you need to play particularly defensive against a comp you have not been able to survive against (probably Rogue/Hunter comps).
+Death Knights scale very well with increased health effects because their heals are based on a percentage of your maximum health.

 Gems and Enchants

-Fill every gem socket you have with Versatile Jewel Cluster.
+Fill every gem socket you have with Zen Neltharite.

 These are the best Unholy Death Knight enchants by slot:

-- Rings: Enchant Ring - Tenet of Versatility
+- Rings: Enchant Ring - Devotion of Versatility

 Death Knights get a special weapon enchant called Runeforges.
 Runeforging is done by using your Death Gate to get back to Acherus, the Ebon Hold.
 Rune of the Fallen Crusader, Rune of Sanguination, and Rune of Spellwarding all have value in a PvP setting.
 Fallen Crusader is the standard output-increasing Runeforge.
 However, Sanguination provides increased survivability against all comps, and Spellwarding provides heavily increased survivability against spell-cleaves.
-You can have multiple weapon sets in your bag, and switch them based on the enemy team composition.
+With the addition of the Spellwarden talent, you will likely not use Spellwarding as this talent provides the Runeforge at 25% increased effectiveness.
+You can have multiple weapon sets in your bag and switch them based on the enemy team composition.

 - 04 Jul.
 2021: Updated for Patch 9.1 of Shadowlands.